-We describe our statistical machine translation systems for the Chinese-to-English and Japanese-to-English patent translation subtasks at NTCIR10.
-The core system used in both subtasks is a combination of hierarchical phrase-based translation [2] and discriminative training, either using our own pairwise ranking method with feature selection [19], or a MERT implementation [15, 10].

-Our software for discriminative training (dtrain) is freely available as a part of the cdec research platform [4].
+We describe our statistical machine translation systems for the Chinese-to-English and Japanese-to-English patent translation tasks at NTCIR-10.
+The core system used in both tasks is a combination of hierarchical phrase-based translation [2] and discriminative training, either using our own pairwise ranking method with feature selection [18], or a MERT implementation [14].
+Our software for discriminative training is freely available as a part of $cdec^{1}$ [4].